 While some individuals and businesses bounced back quickly and even gained during the shutdowns, those who were already struggling the most were hardest hit.
 This includes households and businesses led by people of color and those with smaller budgets.
-Also, the leisure and hospitality sector lost nearly 50% of its employment in March and April 2020, and has only partially recovered that loss.
-Because this sector's jobs are predominantly lower wage and lower skill, this is a particular concern.
 Other partners who worked on the briefs include: Franklin County; One Columbus; Regionomics; United Way of Central Ohio; the Human Services Chamber of Franklin County; and Franklin County Public Health.